phlourishdev/SPI_MAX7219_Matrix_BinaryClock/README.md

 ```shell
 set HH:MM:SS
 ```
-For example, for 10 hours, 37 minutes, and 49 seconds, you would use the following
+For example, for 10 hours, 37 minutes, and 49 seconds, you would use the following.
 ```shell
 set 10:37:49
 ```